rioslazo6/startup/README.md

 - **Application text content:** The fonts are easy to read, with appropriate sizing and color, and are consistent with the theme of the application.
 - **Application images:** There are images embedded in Bootstrap containers, which were styled with a darker background color, a solid border, and a corner radius to give it the appearance of a card.

+## JavaScript Deliverable
+For this deliverable, I added JavaScript functionality that modifies the HTML content to mock its intended behavior when it is completed.
+- **Login:** Pressing the "Log in" button validates the credentials entered against a mock database of credentials.
+If the "Register as a new user" checkbox is selected, the credentials get added to the "database".
+On succesful validation, it takes you to the Pokémon selection page.
+- **Database:** There are JavaScript objects that represent the credentials and leaderboards tables.
+Those are currently being updated by the code and will be replaced with a real database later.
+- **WebSocket:** A SetTimeout function is running after the user selects a move, emulating the opponent attacking back.
+This will be replaced with real WebSocket data later.
+- **Application logic:** The Pokémon selected is highlighted on click, and that selection is persisted via localstorage when going to the battle page.
+The move are highlighted on hover, and clicking one of them sends an "attack" to the opponent.

 ## Notes
 [Link to notes](notes.md)